 - A study guide is available at www.atitesting.com.

 - Please note: Students who complete MAT and BIO general education coursework prior to testing generally score higher on the TEAS version V or ATI TEAS test.

 A new class of nursing students is admitted in August (Fall semester) and January (Spring semester) every year.

-- Application periods are September 1 – January 31 and March 1 - July 31.
-The application packet may be revised in August and February of each year so be sure you are using the latest application version.
+- Application periods are October 1 – January 31 and April 1 - July 31.
+The application packet may be revised in September and March of each year so be sure you are using the latest application version.